vvorld/getid-ios-sdk/README.md

 ```

 ## Handling callbacks
 There are multiple callbacks you can get from `GetIDViewController`.
-In order to do that one should assign an object that conforms to `GetIDViewControllerDelegate` protocol to `delegate` property of `GetIDViewController`.
-See description of all the methods of this protocol in the table below.
+If you want to handle the verification process completion then assign an object that conforms to `GetIDCompletionDelegate` protocol to `delegate` property of `GetIDViewController`.
+If you want to receive the captured data then assign an object that conforms to `GetIDCapturedDataDelegate` protocol to `capturedDataDelegate` property of `GetIDViewController`.
+If you want to handle intermediate events then assign an object that conforms to `GetIDIntermediateEventsDelegate` protocol to `intermediateEventsDelegate` property of `GetIDViewController`.
+See description of all the methods of these protocols in the tables below.

 ##### Swift
 ```swift
 GetIDFactory.makeGetIDViewController(withApiKey: "YOUR_API_KEY", url: "YOUR_URL") { (viewController, error) in